IsaacBradley/Intellisoft-Internship-Test/README.md

 # Intellisoft-Internship-Test
-This is the practical test given by Intellisoft Consulting Limited for internship test
+This is the practical test given to me by Intellisoft Consulting Limited for internship test

 # 👨‍💻🖥️ PROJECT BREAKDOWN
 # FRONTEND: Html, Bootstrap, javascript and CSS